How to dry and cure cannabis

 The curing process is possibly the most overlooked aspect of growing weed.
 During curing, moisture continues to draw from the center of the bud toward the outside.

 Curing affects the flavor and quality of the smoke.
-Many terpenes, which give cannabis its unique smell and flavor, are quite volatile and can degrade and evaporate at temperatures as low as 50°F. A slow cure at low temperatures will preserve terpenes better than a quick, hot dry.
+Many terpenes, which give cannabis its unique smell and flavor, are quite sensitive and can degrade and evaporate at temperatures as low as 50°F. A slow cure at low temperatures will preserve terpenes better than a quick, hot dry.

 Equipment and tools needed to cure cannabis